 Queensland Theatre are calling for entries for the Queensland Premier’s Drama Award 2020-2021 (QPDA).

-This national development award assists writers and performance-makers to grow their first drafts, concept outlines, or creative development findings into a production-ready text.
+The QPDA is a development award assisting writers and performance makers to grow their first drafts, pitch documents, sample scenes, or creative development findings into a production-ready text.

 Michele Lee, Rice (winner)

 Suzie Miller, I Looked Up and There You Were

 Daniel Evans, Oedipus Doesn’t Live Here Anymore (winner)

 David Megarrity (for The Human Company), The Empty City

 Rebecca Clarke, Belongings

 Philip Dean, Unreliable Bodies